On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: Bounding the clique and stability numbers of graphs

 Notice that if $G$ is vertex-transitive, then the graphs $\set{G \ominus i : i \in V(G)}$ are all isomorphic.
-Thus, for $G$ to satisfy (ii), it suffices to check if $G \ominus i$ is vertex-transitive for an arbitrary vertex $i$.
-Also, (iii) guarantees that the subgraph $G \ominus i$ would contain at least one edge for every vertex $i$.
+Thus, for $G$ to satisfy (DVT2), it suffices to check the condition for an arbitrary vertex $i$.
+Also, (DVT3) is equivalent to requiring that the subgraph $G \ominus i$ contain at least one edge for every vertex $i$.

+\begin{example} Let $G$ be the $7$-cycle, as shown in Figure~\ref{figDVT1} (left).
+Then while $G$ is vertex-transitive, it is not deeply vertex-transitive, as there does not exist an automorphism $\sigma$ where $\sigma(1) = 1$ and $\sigma(3) = 4$, and so $G$ does not satisfy (DVT2).

+On the other hand, consider $\overline{G}$, the 7-antihole (Figure~\ref{figDVT1}, right).
+It is indeed vertex-transitive and its complement (i.e., the 7-cycle) is connected and not a complete graph, and so both (DVT1) and (DVT3) hold.
+Next, observe that $\overline{G} \ominus 1$ is a complete graph formed by the two vertices $2$ and $7$, and the following automorphism $\sigma$ shows that (DVT2) holds as well.

+In fact, one can extend this argument to show that the complement of the $n$-cycle is deeply vertex-transitive for every $n \geq 5$. \end{example}

+\begin{example} Let $G$ be the Petersen graph, as shown in Figure~\ref{figDVT2} (left).
+Since $G$ is indeed vertex-transitive and its complement is a connected and non-complete graph, both (DVT1) and (DVT3) hold.
+Next, consider the permutation $\sigma$ where

+In Figure~\ref{figDVT2} (right), we replaced every vertex label $i$ by $\sigma(i)$ to help visualize that $\sigma$ is indeed an automorphism.
+Notice that $\sigma$ fixes vertex $1$ while rotating the six vertices in the $6$-cycle in $G \ominus 1$.
+Thus, $G$ also satisfies (DVT2), and is indeed deeply vertex-transitive.
+In fact, the same automorphism $\sigma$ can also be used to show that the complement of the Petersen graph is also deeply vertex-transitive.
+We will revisit this example from a different perspective in Example~\ref{egDVT4}. \end{example}

+\begin{example} Given a deeply vertex-transitive graph $G$ and $i \in V(G)$, (DVT2) implies that $G \ominus i$ must be a vertex-transitive graph in its own right.
+However, we remark that the converse is not true.
+Let $G$ be the graph in Figure~\ref{figDVT3}.
+Then while $G \ominus 1$ (which is a clique on three vertices) is vertex-transitive, there is no automorphism $\sigma$ where $\sigma(1) = 1$ and $\sigma(4) = 5$.

+Another such example is the (5-regular) Clebsch graph.
+While destroying any vertex yields the Petersen graph (which is vertex-transitive), the Clebsch graph itself does not satisfy (DVT2), and thus is not deeply vertex-transitive. \end{example}